 I held back on the Worcestershire sauce and I was right to do so, it was perfect to use less.
 BTW- it only took me six hours to do three pounds of beef jerky in the oven on low, warm.
 Although four hours would have been good enough.
 Good luck and have fun, it is well worth the effort.

 2 pounds petite beef sirloin steak, cut into thin strips,

 1 teaspoon garlic powder,

 Place beef strips in a large bowl, add all the dry ingredients brown sugar, meat tenderizer, garlic powder, onion powder, and paprika over beef and mix well.
 Pour soy sauce, Worcestershire sauce, liquid smoke, mix well to ensure all the meat is evenly coated.
 Once done, put the beef in a freezer Ziploc bag and refrigerate overnight.

-Arrange the meat strips on the cookie sheets and set the oven to warm / low at least 4 hours.
-Remove from oven and place your freshly made beef jerky in resealable bags.
+Take the beef strips out of the refrigerator and arrange the meat strips on the cookie sheets and set the oven to warm / low for at least four hours.
+After four hours remove the beef from the oven and place your freshly made beef jerky in resealable bags.